ExinOne/support.exinone.com/docs/Features/Savings.md

 - EOS is used for node voting, and the assets do not need to be moved.
 The corresponding node rewards are obtained only through voting, ensuring asset safety and reliability.
   - [View the collateral](https://eosflare.io/account/eosatexinpay)
 - HT is used for exchange collateral and will not be consumed.
-- ZEN is used for participating in Horizen node collateral business.
+- ZEN is used for participating in Horizon node collateral business.
 - pUSD is used for platform lending and maintaining liquidity.